kyungjae-lee/kyungjae-lee.github.io/_posts/cpp-programming/2021-08-24-manipulators.md

     - The keyword *scientific* before the *setprecision()* prints the floating-point number in scientific notation.

+Valid until a similar subsequent statement changes the precision.

 Header file *iomanip* must be included.

 ## Examples

 RULES!!!
 1. Default precision is 6.
-2. setw() applies to the next expression ONLY!
+2. setw() applies to the next output expression ONLY!
 3. If field width is set to small, the number/string is still printed. set() is ignored.